vogtb/spreadsheet/DOCS.md

 ```
   Calculates the standard deviation of a range, ignoring string values, regardless of whether they can be converted to numbers.
-@param values - Range of sample
+@param values - Range of sample.
 @returns {number}
 @constructor
 ```